hortonuva/cs3240-labdemo-f15/README.md

 # cs3240-labdemo-f15

-What is up these days, good sir?
+What is up these days, my good sir?